-Students enrolled in this program would obtain fifteen degree hours by completing basic law enforcement transining at an ACLEST accredited academy and attending advanced courses presented by the ASU-Newport University.
+Students enrolled in this program would obtain fifteen degree hours by completing basic law enforcement training at an ACLEST accredited academy and attending advanced courses presented by ASU-Newport.
 Each grouping of allowable courses meets or exceeds the requirement of a minimum of 45 classroom hours to receive 3 hours of credit.
 During the semester the student completes their degree requirements, students MUST be enrolled in at least one credit hour at ASU-Newport.

 College/University Credit Hours

-College English (3 hours)
+Freshman English (3 hours)

 Criminal Justice Institute Credit Hours (15)

 Crime Scene Technical Certificate Program (9 hours)

-Cerfificate of Completion (6 hours)
+Certificate of Completion (6 hours)

-Minimum Requried Hours (18)